 - Suggested (foundational/canonical) further reading?
 What are the most important readings, either necessary or optional for a learner to engage with these materials?

-Review of proposals will begin on [not currently accepting proposals].
+Submit a proposal at SCN CFP 2 Form.
+Review of proposals will begin on

 Please direct questions to Will Cross (firstname.lastname@example.org), Josh Bolick (email@example.com), or Maria Bonn (firstname.lastname@example.org).